coin-workshop/coine-2020-new-zealand/call_for_papers.md

 Preliminary proceedings will be available before the conference.
 They will also be distributed to AAMAS 2020 registrants in electronic form.

-As with previous COIN workshops, for this iteration of COINE we are planning to publish submissions in the form of LNCS post-proceedings.
-Authors will be invited to submit revised and extended versions of their paper for consideration in the post-proceedings of this workshop.
+As with previous COIN workshops, COINE will publish post-proceedings in Springer's LNCS series.
+Authors will be invited to submit revised and extended versions of their paper for consideration in these post-proceedings.

 Revised papers must take into account the discussion held during the workshop; hence, only papers that are presented during the workshop will be considered for inclusion in the post-proceedings volume.